 When attending a Show of this magnitude, you have to be realistic – there simply will not be enough time to do everything.
 My plan involved trying something new, attending the PWB Council meetings, prioritizing education sessions and seeing as many people as I could.

 Take Away: Don’t fixate on what you didn’t get to see/do.
 Make those your priorities for 2017.
 At least, that’s my plan.

 If you attended the Show, I’d love to hear your thoughts in the comments below.

-My best content ideas to help residential construction professionals create amazing blog content.
+These are my best content ideas to help residential contractors create amazing blog content.